Fragmented identity

 Another project I created is "Mahnoor and I".
 This is a project shared with my Pakistani cousin, who is also an artist.
 We are filmed by our significant others.
 By reinterpretating the British tradition to hold the hair of the beloved in lockets and other jewelry, we tried to create a bond between ourselves.
 The hair, which I have cut in my video is also a part of the exhibition.
 By being presented in the exhibition, it becomes a "ready – made" object.

 The rest of my projects’ main purpose is to show my multicultural heritage.
 One of them is a bowl titled "Fully empty", which is constructed out of an aquatint etching I made.
-In the etching you can see textile ornaments from four cultures, of which I am a part of or which shaped me as a person in one way or another.
+In the etching you can see textile designs from four cultures, of which I am a part of or which shaped me as a person in one way or another.
 They are etched in a way that combines both my own drawing style and the original authentic ones from the culture they come from.
 I think of this bowl as a symbol of the long period during which I suffered from an eating disorder.
 The bowl is empty, yet full of meaning.
 That period is important to me as an artist, since that is when I began to form my art style, which I mentioned earlier.
 Lastly, there is a textile object, "Nida’s flow".
 It is made with the cyanotype technique.
-On this textile object, like the bowl, there are ornaments from the four cultures, which are a part of me.
+On this textile object, like the bowl, there are ornamental designs from the four cultures, which are a part of me.
 They are drawn by hand, before being transferred on white cotton with the cyanotype technique, using the same combination of styles mentioned before – my own and "my" cultures’.

 These four cultures are: Lithuanian (my mother is Lithuanian), Pakistani (my father was Pakistani), British (I grew up in the United Kingdom) and indian (I lived in foster care of an indian household for a couple of years).